Jokuyen/Happiness_Perspective/README.md

 After the change, I tried to submit a new entry.
 Without explanation, the app crashed before reaching the CurrentMonth fragment.
 For an hour, I tried to figure out what the bug could be.
 I tried debugging and looking at the Logcat, but that didn't help much.
 I had no lead.

-Then it occured to me that the current database was currently holding the old Entity version, which might somehow interfere with the current version of the Entry class.
+Then it occured to me that the current database was holding the old Entity version, which might somehow interfere with the new version of the Entry class.
 Therefore, I concluded that this could be a database bug.

 My theory was that if I deleted the old database and started a fresh one, the mysterious crashing would stop.
 So, I went ahead and updated the version of the database from 1 to 2.